Human Rights Act reforms and the Bill of Rights Bill

-It repeals and replaces the Human Rights Act 1998, which incorporates and makes the rights contained in the European Convention on Human Rights (ECHR) domestically enforceable.
+It would have repealed and replaced the Human Rights Act 1998, which incorporates and makes the rights contained in the European Convention on Human Rights (ECHR) domestically enforceable.

 Overview of the bill

-The Bill of Rights Bill retains all the convention rights as well as their ability to be enforced in domestic courts.
+The Bill of Rights Bill would have retained all the convention rights as well as their ability to be enforced in domestic courts.

-It does not alter the UK’s membership of the ECHR and the obligations it places on government to secure the full range of convention rights for everyone in the UK.
+It would not have altered the UK’s membership of the ECHR and the obligations it placed on government to secure the full range of convention rights for everyone in the UK.

-Public authorities are still required to act compatibly with human rights.
+Public authorities would have still been required to act compatibly with human rights.

-The bill changes or removes provisions of the Human Rights Act and introduces a large number of new measures, including:
+The bill would have changed or removed provisions of the Human Rights Act and introduced a large number of new measures, including:

 - introducing a new permission stage, requiring claimants to prove they have (or would) suffer significant disadvantage as a result of a breach of their rights before they can take their claim to court

 - setting a higher threshold for challenges to deportations for foreign national offenders based on the right to private and family life